These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

-Chemoprevention is a way to reduce the risk of a disease by taking medication.
-The drugs tamoxifen and raloxifene are now available on the NHS for some women with an increased risk of developing breast cancer.
+Chemoprevention A way to reduce the risk of a disease by taking medication.
+The drugs tamoxifen and raloxifene are available on the NHS for some women with an increased risk of developing breast cancer.

-Chemotherapy Treatment that destroys cancer cells using anti-cancer drugs.
+Chemotherapy Treatment aimed at destroying cancer cells using anti-cancer drugs.

-Chest wall Skin, muscles and bones that make up the area of the body between the neck and the abdomen (belly).
+Chest wall The muscles, bones and joints that make up the area of the body between the neck and the abdomen (belly).

 Chronic A term used to describe an illness, disease or condition that is long lasting and generally slow to progress.